 HSBC has developed a globally consistent methodology for the application of forward economic guidance into the calculation of ECL by incorporating forward economic guidance into the estimation of the term structure of PD and LGD.
-For PDs, HSBC considers the correlation of forward economic guidance to default rates for a particular industry in a country.
-For LGD calculations HSBC considers the correlation of forward economic guidance to collateral values and realisation rates for a particular country and industry.
+For PDs, consideration is given to the correlation of forward economic guidance to default rates for a particular industry in a country.
+For LGD calculations, consideration is given to the correlation of forward economic guidance to collateral values and realisation rates for a particular country and industry.
 PDs and LGDs are estimated for the entire term structure of each instrument.
 For impaired loans, LGD estimates take into account independent recovery valuations provided by external consultants where available, or internal forecasts corresponding to anticipated economic conditions and individual company conditions.
 In estimating the ECL on impaired loans that are individually considered not to be significant, HSBC incorporates forward economic guidance proportionate to the probability-weighted outcome and the Central scenario outcome for non-stage 3 populations.